ddhp/react-isomorphic-boilerplate/README.md

 To add a new entry, do following:
 1. add a new entry to `webpack.browser.js`.
-2. add a new file in `/src/routes`, take [/src/entries/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/routes/main.js) as reference, define your routes for the new entry here.
+2. add a new file in `/src/routes`, take [/src/routes/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/routes/main.js) as reference, define your routes for the new entry here.
-3. add a new file in `/src/entries`, take [/src/entries/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/entries/main.js) for example, simply replace `Routes` to the one you defined in previous step.
+4. (Optional) define a new reducer for the entry in `/src/reducers` if needed.
-4. define a new reducer for the entry in `/src/reducers`.
+3. add a new file in `/src/entries`, take [/src/entries/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/entries/main.js) for example, replace `Routes` to the one you defined in step 2 and/or replace reducer to the one defined in previous step.
 4. in `/src/server/entryAndRoute.js`, modify `entryRouteInfos`, `entryReducerMap` and `entryRouteComponentMap` variables.
 5. if still don't get it, check how `anotherEntry` is added from steps above.

 Multiple entry gives a huge benefit to bundle size, but you **will lose SPA between different entries** (which means you can't \<Link \/> to each other).

-Make sure you know why seperating to different entries, visit `http://localhost:3333/another-entry` to see it's in life.
+Make sure you know the reason to necessarily seperate app into different entries, visit `http://localhost:3333/another-entry` to see it's in life.

 ### Hot reload
 In this boilerplate, we build our own server app, which means we have to implement hot reload by ourself.